JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-notebooks-output-formats.md

 ![Plain text code output](plain-text-output.png){width=300}

-* If a cell's result doesn't match with other output types, it will be printed as a plain text using the `toString()` function.
+* If a cell's result doesn't match with other output types, it will be printed as plain text using the `toString()` function.
 * If your code contains errors, Kotlin Notebook displays an error message and a traceback, providing insights for debugging.

 ### Rich text

 Use Markdown types of cells to get rich text output.
 It supports various types of formatting with Markdown and HTML markup.
 HTML can even contain CSS and JavaScript.
-This way your cell's output can include lists, tables, font styles, code blocks, and more:
+This way, your cell's output can include lists, tables, font styles, code blocks, and more:

 ```none